 Upon arrival, collect your luggage and go through customs.
 A guide will meet you and transfer you to our gorgeous hotel in the center of Kampala.
 The day is entirely free for you to rest up from the long journey, explore the environs of the or swim in the beautiful pool.
 We gather this evening for cocktails and to get acquainted with one another before proceeding to the restaurant for a Welcome Dinner.
 (Dinner included)

 Embark on a sightseeing tour of Kampala, commonly referred to as “a city on the hills” due to its location on seven hills that provide key points of orientation and identity.
 Some of these hills are closely linked to colonial history, and others are dedicated to the Catholic, Protestant or Moslem faiths, the country’s oldest university, diplomatic missions, and the Kabaka Palace.
 Our sightseeing today includes the Uganda Museum, town markets, Makerere University, the National Theater, and Namugongo Uganda Martyrs Shrine.
 We enjoy a special dinner this evening with members of SMUG, an organization leading the fight for gay rights in Uganda.
-(All Meals)
+(Breakfast / Dinner)

 We drive north of Kampala into the Nakasongola District, making our first stop at the Ziwa Rhino Sanctuary, where guides lead us on foot to track the northern white rhinos.
 Proceed to Murchison Falls National Park, the country’s oldest and largest conservation areas.
 The waters of the Nile River plunge through a narrow gorge only 23 feet wide before plunging the height of a 15-story building.
 The Nile bisects this massive park for 71 miles, making it a sanctuary for 76 different species of mammals, as well as Uganda’s largest population of crocodiles.
 We check into our lodge and have a free evening.
 (All Meals)